Barcelona Day Trips

 II.
 Salvador Dali Tour (Figueres + Cadaques)

 Probably the best tour for Dali lovers, this best-selling day trip not only visits the artist’s museum, but also his house museum in Port Lligat, just outside stunning Cadaques (also on the itinerary).
-You can book via Get Your Guide, just check the “know before you go” section as the house museum is not offered year round.
-Tour price: €99 per person.
+You can book via Get Your Guide, just check the “know before you go” section as the house museum is not open in July and August (during these months the tour visits Pubol Castle instead!).
+Price is €99 per person.

 6. Girona